 The Book: Travels with Charlie Across the Midwest

-Thirteen states are featured in the Travels with Charlie Across Midwest by Miles Backer and Chuck Nitzberg.
-This seek & find geography book is filled with tidbits, facts and landmarks for each state.
+Thirteen states are featured in Travels with Charlie Across Midwest by Miles Backer and Chuck Nitzberg.
+This seek & find geography book is filled with tidbits, facts, and landmarks for each state.

 There are also three other books in the Travels with Charlie series (South, Northeast and West) which are published by Blue Apple Books.